RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

 home areas names.
 You will only have permission to further descend into *your home area*

 :bluelight:`Using the Web Interface`
-  Since ``$HOME`` areas usually don't contain signficant data, it can be a little more straightforward to use the Web Interface.
+  Since ``$HOME`` areas usually don't contain significant data, it can be a little more straightforward to use the Web Interface.